fethidogan/2DRacer/README.md

 # 2DRacer
 2D Racer with realistic car sound

-You can learn some of basics of pygmae like moving and image etc and crash handling Game Play in Video
+You can learn some of basics of pygmae like moving an image, image uploading, crash handling etc

+Game Play in Video

 You can also follow me on

 https://www.twitter.com/fethicod